The Principles for Partnership with Frontline and Impacted Communities

 The principles for partnership seek to provide a starting place for businesses to approach working with communities in mutually beneficial and equitable ways instead of transactional and harmful.
 The purpose is to pave a new path forward for companies and frontline community collaboration, which centers on frontline communities’ needs and wisdom while recognizing the past missteps and adverse actions by businesses that have led to community distrust.

 We encourage B Corp leaders to read and process the Principles for Partnership with Frontline Communities with an open mind.
-We recognize that only some principles might resonate or feel realistic for your company, but we ask you to let that deter you from finding a starting place within them.
+We recognize that only some principles might resonate or feel realistic for your company, but we ask you to not let that deter you from finding a starting place within them.
 The journey towards businesses helping advance Climate Justice in tangible, meaningful ways is a journey.

 Your company has a unique role to play.
 Beginning requires being bold but also learning some of our practices and approaches that businesses have adopted over time that harm, not help, community partnerships.
 We invite you to explore how the principles of partnership can support your company in starting or continuing on your climate justice journey.